-The overall size of a center should be suitable for walking.
+The overall size of centers is typically suitable for walking.
 Most people will walk approximately one-quarter mile before turning back or opting to drive or ride a bike.
 Civic spaces requiring a great deal of acreage such as schools and playfields can be situated where they can be shared.